 - Funding provided to the U.S. Forest Service or any other federal entity.

-MAP requires a 1:1 match of secured nonfederal funds.
+MAP requires a 1:1 cash match of secured nonfederal funds.
 In-kind contributions are not eligible for use as match but should be documented to show project leverage.

 Letters of Support